 The scenario test we conducted reflects the risk of silent, or unintended, cyber only.
-The affirmative cyber coverage market is still relatively limited and less relevant to most NAMIC member companies.
-Costs incurred in the form of business interruption, data replacement, ransom payments and other casualty costs will have a significant impact on insurers and will be seen in increased loss ratios.
+The affirmative cyber coverage market is still relatively limited.
+Costs incurred in the form of business interruption, data replacement, ransom payments, and other casualty costs could have a significant impact on insurers that could be reflected in increased loss ratios.
 Exposure was based on various Schedule P lines of business, particularly focusing on personal lines and commercial multi-peril.
+This scenario is hypothetical and not based on any real events that happened in 2022 or prior years.
+It is designed as a stress scenario distinct from the expected performance in 2022.